PlatformedTasks/Documentation/README.md

 Also, all the used Docker images can be found at the following [DockerHub repository](https://hub.docker.com/u/platformedtasks).

-## Setup a PLAS compatible testbed
+## Setup a PLAS Compatible Testbed
 This is a step by step reference to properly configure a working PLAS compatible testbed:

 1. A Kubernetes cluster with version >= v1.21
 2. Install an NFS provisioner.
   We have chosen the NFS Ganesha server as described in the [official guide](https://kubernetes.io/docs/concepts/storage/storage-classes/#nfs).
   In particular from the [GitHub repository](https://github.com/kubernetes-sigs/nfs-ganesha-server-and-external-provisioner) we have installed only the deployment with its relative RBAC (as the code below shows), while for the storage class will be installed using the Helm Chart of the TESK-API:

 ```console
 $ git clone https://github.com/kubernetes-sigs/nfs-ganesha-server-and-external-provisioner.git